 The Compensation and Governance Committee reviews director compensation annually.
-While the Compensation and Governance Committee does not target specific director pay levels against market data, with the assistance of Mercer (U.S.) Inc. ("Mercer"), its independent compensation consultant, the Compensation and Governance Committee analyzes the competitiveness of our director compensation using market data for non-employee directors of the same group of peer companies used to evaluate executive compensation (see "Executive Compensation-Compensation Discussion and Analysis-Compensation Determination Process-Peer Group-The Market for Talent" below).
-The Compensation and Governance Committee reviews both the structure and amount of non-employee director compensation paid at these companies.
-In addition, since the talent market for directors is broader than the market for executives, the Compensation and Governance Committee also reviews director compensation among companies in the S&P MidCap 400 and the S&P 500 indices.
+While the Compensation and Governance Committee does not target specific director pay levels against market data, with the assistance of Mercer (U.S.) Inc. ("Mercer"), its independent compensation consultant, the Compensation and Governance Committee analyzes the competitiveness of our director compensation using market data for non-employee directors of the same group of peer companies used to evaluate executive compensation (see "Executive Compensation-Compensation Discussion and Analysis-Compensation Determination Process- Peer Group-The Market for Talent" below).
+The Compensation and Governance Committee reviews both the structure and amount of non-employee director compensation and Governance Committee also reviews director compensation among companies in the S&P MidCap 400 and the S&P 500 indices.
 In connection with its annual 2020 review, the Compensation and Governance Committee determined to increase certain elements of non-executive director compensation as described below.